lsu-ddem/intro-to-esports/content/1-Imagery/1_Lesson_1/_index.en.md

 ## Higher Level Thinking Skills Noted

--   Developing a story from artifacts of an image of unknown origin
+-   Developing a story from artifacts of an image of unknown origin.

 -   Aren't we already going to have diversity?